Subgraph Counting in Subquadratic Time for Bounded Degeneracy Graphs: Introduction

 \emph{When can we get subquadratic algorithms for subgraph counting (when $G$ has bounded degeneracy)?
 Are there non-trivial algorithms that work for all $H$ with $6$ (or more) vertices? }

 Before stating our main results, we offer some justification for this problem.

-{\bf Bounded degeneracy graphs:} This is an extremely rich class of graphs, containing all minor-closed families, bounded expansion families, and preferential attachment graphs~\cite{Se23}.
+{\bf Bounded degeneracy graphs:} This is an extremely rich family of graph classes, containing all minor-closed families, bounded expansion families, and preferential attachment graphs~\cite{Se23}.
 Most massive real-world graphs, like social networks, the Internet, communication networks, etc., have low degeneracy (\cite{GoGu06,JaSe17,ShElFa18,BeChGh20,BeSe20}, also Table 2 in~\cite{BeChGh20}).
 The degeneracy has a special significance in the analysis of real-world graphs, since it is intimately tied to the technique of ``core decompositions''~\cite{Se23}.
 Most of the state-of-the-art practical subgraph counting algorithms use algorithmic techniques for bounded degeneracy graphs~\cite{AhNeRo+15,JhSePi15,PiSeVi17,OrBr17,JaSe17,PaSe20}.

 {\bf Subquadratic time:} From a theoretical perspective, the orientation techniques of Chiba-Nishizeki and further results~\cite{ChNi85,BePaSe20,BePaSe21,BeGiLe+22} are designed for linear time algorithms.
 The primary technical tool is the use of DAG-Tree decompositions, introduced in a landmark result of Bressan \cite{Br19,Br21}.
 Bressan's algorithm yields running times of the form $n^r$, where $r \in \NN$ and is the \emph{DAG-treewidth} of $H$.
 It is known that linear time algorithms are possible iff the DAG-treewidth is one \cite{BeGiLe+22}.
 It is natural to ask if the DAG-treewidth being two is a natural barrier. \emph{Subquadratic} algorithms would necessarily require a new technique, other than DAG-treewidth.
 It would also show situations where the DAG-treewidth can be beaten.